ROTARC/ADAPT/README.md

 ├── references/             # Papers, links, background materials ├── src/                    # Reusable Python modules
 │   ├── __version__.py      # Project version
-│   └── config.py           # Code to load settings with interpolation
+│   └── project_settings.py # Code to load settings with interpolation
-├── pyproject.toml          # Project metadata and dependencies
+├── tests/                  # Tests for the project ├── pyproject.toml          # Project metadata and dependencies
-├── README.md               # Project description
-└── TEMPLATE.md             # This file
+└── README.md               # This file
 ```

 **Note**: Directories in this template that are otherwise empty contain a
 .gitkeep file.
 These files only exist to have git clone the directories.
 You can
 remove these files after your repository is cloned.

-All data should go in the `data/` folder. `data/source/` only contains source
-data.
-Source data should be read-only. `data/annotations/` should contain extra
-information about the source data.
-For example:

-- `data/annotations/subjects.csv` is a list of subject numbers with data file
-  names to be included in the analysis
-- `data/annotations/selection/selection-{subject_id}.txt` contains the time range to be
-  selected from the data of the specific subject
+### Code

 Script and notebook files should go in the `analysis/` directory.
-Is is useful
+It is useful
 to number them in order of logical operation.
 E.g.:

 - `analysis/01-convert_data.py` converts source data to a more workable format